-- 1. These Regulations for academic year 2018-2019 apply to the teaching, examinations and final assessment of the Master's degree programme in, CROHO degree programme code....., hereinafter referred to as the degree programme, and to all students enrolled in this degree programme. - 2.
+- 1. These Regulations for academic year 2019-2020 apply to the teaching, examinations and final assessment of the Master's degree programme in, CROHO degree programme code....., hereinafter referred to as the degree programme, and to all students enrolled in these degree programmes and in tracks within the degree programmes. - 2.
 The degree programme is provided by the Faculty of of the University of Groningen, hereinafter referred to as the Faculty. - 3.
 These Teaching and Examination Regulations also apply to students of other degree programmes, faculties or institutes of higher education, insofar as they follow course units in the degree programme to which these Regulations apply. - 4.
 Course units that students of the degree programme as referred to in Article 1.1.1 follow in other degree programmes or at other faculties or institutes of higher education are subject to the Teaching and Examination Regulations of that programme, faculty or institute. - 5.
 These Regulations also apply to the admission of students to the Pre-Master's programmes referred to in Article 2.3 with a view to following the degree programme.
 In all other respects, the relevant Bachelor's OER will apply to students who are enrolled in a Pre-Master's programme.